ThomasProctor/ThomasProctor.github.io/_posts/2018-01-07-06-Getting Your Sphero Unstuck.markdown

 framework](https://github.com/hybridgroup/gobot/issues/474).
-Writing in a compiled language would make finding syntax errors faster, and having a real linear algebra package (or any package for that matter - Sphero Edu doesn't allow npm imports) available would make the code much easier to write.*
+Writing in a compiled language would make finding syntax errors faster, and having a real linear algebra package (or any package for that matter - Sphero Edu doesn't allow npm imports) available would make the code much easier to write.</small>

-<a name="f2">2</a>  *I'm not entirely sure why this oscillation happens, but I have a guess.
+<a name="f2">2</a>  <small>I'm not entirely sure why this oscillation happens, but I have a guess.
 A Sphero works sort of like a hamster in a hamster ball.
 The robot itself sits in a spherical shell, like the hamster's ball.
 It moves forward by turning the spherical shell with wheels that rest against it.